high-resolution satellite image on EOSDA Crop Monitoring

 Images are captured every day at a resolution of 3 meters or 9.8 feet per pixel.
 Some images can be obscured by clouds due to unfavorable weather conditions.

 The company team is hoping to make the lives of farmers and other agronomists better by providing them with the more accurate EOSDA Crop Monitoring tools.
-By 2025, EOSDA will launch seven optical EOS SAT satellites into a low Earth orbit.
-The satellite imaging constellation will use 11 agri-related bands, making it the first-ever agriculture-oriented satellite monitoring project.
+In 2023, EOSDA launched a multi-purpose optical EOS SAT-1 satellite into a Low Earth Orbit.
+The satellite imaging will use 11 spectral bands, which will help focus on agriculture, forestry, natural disaster management, and urban monitoring.

 Stay tuned for more updates.